RobertKozak/fluent-git/README.md

 This is a custom prompt for zsh and bash

-This prompt can displays, on a line, one or more of the following:
+This prompt can display, on a line, one or more of the following:

-* Time taken to execute command if takes longer than 30 secs
+* Time taken to execute command (if takes longer than 30 secs)
-* Error code
+* error code
 * hostname
 * username
 * local git status